 1) Hodgepodge Collage

 Just the thing when your child’s room is overrun with accumulated “stuff.”
 Begin with poster board, construction paper, or an easel paper pad, then collect lightweight trinkets from your child’s room along with fabric scraps and a stack of old magazines.
 Keep it random or try a theme: nature, sports, a favorite color or favorite vacation spot can inspire hours of creativity while tidying up a cluttered space!
+To try:

 - A fall leaf collage is as close as your back yard.
 Gather different shapes and sizes and create your own “leaf people” with hand-drawn arms and legs.